Tulunids: Ahmad ibn Tulun's assumption of the Egyptian Diaspora

 Map of the Abbasid state as it disintegrated into several states, including the Tulunid state.

 Baykbak al-Turki subsequently became a prominent political figure in the wake of the conflict that resulted in the assassination of Caliph al-Musta'in and the ascension of al-Mu'tazz.
-As one of the principal Turkish commanders who instigated this conflict, Baykbak and his fellow leaders apportioned the various provinces and responsibilities among themselves.
+As one of the principal Turkic commanders who instigated this conflict, Baykbak and his fellow leaders apportioned the various provinces and responsibilities among themselves.
 Al-Mu'tazz bestowed upon Baykbak the authority to oversee Egypt and its adjacent territories.
 Nevertheless, Baykbak was reluctant to depart from the capital of the caliphate, presumably apprehending that his absence might result in his deposition from power.
 He thus elected to remain near the seat of authority and to actively engage in the decision-making process, appointing Ahmad ibn Tulun as his deputy in Egypt.
 Ahmad ibn Tulun was selected for this position due to his reputation for effective governance and his familial connection to Baykbak, being the husband of his mother.
 Ahmad ibn Muhammad al-Wasiti accompanied Ahmad ibn Tulun on his journey to Egypt, entering the country on Wednesday, 23 Ramadan 254 AH (September 15, 868 CE).
 At that time, the prevailing policy was to appoint multiple officials to govern Egypt, thereby ensuring that they would monitor each other.
 Ahmad ibn Muhammad ibn al-Mudabbir was responsible for the administration of taxes, but he was notorious for his harshness and cruelty, which earned him a bad reputation among the Egyptian population.
 He was a shrewd and Machiavellian bureaucrat.
 Servant of Qabiha, the mother of al-Mu'tazz, Shuqayr al-Khadim was responsible for the administration of the postal service.